 Laura Vanderpool, Assistant Manager, Patient Care Services | BS, MS, BSN

 Laura Vanderpool serves as assistant manager of Patient Care Services for the MNPS Health Care Centers.
 She joined Vanderbilt University Medical Center in 1998 and has served across multiple departments.
 Her job assignments have been multi-faceted and included time with the cardiovascular surgical step-down unit, postpartum women’s health, and the Kim Dayani Center.
 Laura holds a bachelor’s degree in fitness management from Mississippi State University, a master’s degree in exercise science and health promotion from Middle Tennessee State University, and a bachelor’s degree in nursing from Belmont University.

 Laura is certified in basic life support and advanced life support.
 She lives in Nashville with her husband, Johnny.
 In her free time, she enjoys attending Tennessee Titans football games and other sporting events.
 She is an avid fan of Mississippi State athletics and enjoys traveling and spending time with her family and friends.

 Karen White, Referral Coordinator

 Karen White has worked for the MNPS Health Care Centers since 2014.
-She graduated from Remington College’s medical assisting program in 2006 and has 12 years’ experience in the medical field.
 Before coming to MNPS, she worked for the Salvus Center, a nonprofit faith-based family practice clinic that focuses on treating patients who have no health insurance.
-After that, she went to work for Kroger’s Little Clinic, which treats walk-ins.
-She also spent 25 years working in the hospitality/management industry in Florida and Nashville.
+After that, she went to work for Kroger’s Little Clinic.
+She also spent 25 years working in the hospitality industry in Florida and Nashville.

-Karen has one daughter, Makayla Ann, and a grandson, Tristan Alexander, who she calls her pride and joy.
+Karen has one daughter, Makayla Ann, and two grandsons.
 She loves spending time with family and friends and enjoys concerts, amusement parks and anything that involves being outdoors.
 She also likes to travel, especially to the beach.